Chalarangelo/30-seconds-of-code/snippets/uniqueSymmetricDifference.md

 ### uniqueSymmetricDifference

-Returns the unique symmetric difference between two arrays.
+Returns the unique symmetric difference between two arrays, not containing duplicate values from either array.

 Use `Array.filter()` and `Array.includes()` on each array to remove values contained in the other, then create a `Set` from the results, removing duplicate values.